ublue-os/ubuntu/README.md

 # Ubuntu
 A familiar(ish) Ubuntu desktop for Fedora Silverblue.
-This is a containerized version of [ublue](https://ublue.it) utilizing the latest image based features in ostree.
-You'll need to have Fedora Silverblue installed to rebase to this image (see below).
+Currently you'll need to have Fedora Silverblue installed to rebase to this image (see below).
+We will provide ISOs as soon as the custom image feature lands in the Fedora installer.
-We anticipate that at some point the Fedora installer will grow an ability to install a custom image.

-It is an interpretation of "What if we could rebuild Ubuntu from the ground up built on cloud-native technology?"
+This is an interpretation of "What if we could rebuild Ubuntu from the ground up built on cloud-native technology?"
 The goal is to provide an Ubuntu experience using the most amount of automation possible.
 The endstate is a system as reliable as a Chromebook with near-zero maintainance, but with the power of Ubuntu and Fedora fused together.